GameTechDev/VRS-DoF/README.md

 # Credits

 Sample created by Filip Strugar, feel free to send any feedback directly at filip.strugar@intel.com.
+Many thanks to Trapper McFerron for implementing the DoF effect.

 Many thanks to Amazon and Nvidia for providing the Amazon Lumberyard Bistro dataset through the Open Research Content Archive (ORCA): https://developer.nvidia.com/orca/amazon-lumberyard-bistro